 - Conducting an urban poor typology.
-This includes profiles of the different types of informal settlements within GAMA, which will feed into enumeration and registration activities.
+This includes profiles of the different types of communities, which will feed into enumeration and registration activities.
 The typology process also helps communities mobilise. - Mobilising and federating savings groups.
 Savings mechanisms enable the urban poor to build their own capacity and increase their organisational ability while gaining access to affordable finance. - Cultivating community leaders.
 A group of community leaders will be trained on methods of effective engagement with government and other stakeholders. - Establishing a Community Social Investment Fund.
-The Fund allows community organisations to apply for grants for small-scale projects such as painting a school so that they can experience visible progress quickly and build participatory planning skills. - Small infrastructure projects such as waste collection, toilet facilities and community pathways in informal settlements.
+The Fund allows community organisations to apply for grants for small-scale projects such as painting a school so that they can experience visible progress quickly and build participatory planning skills.